cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 is the use of interactive virtual-real mapping to support integration of model (e.g., emulation) based analysis in real network operations environments, up to and including closed loops for network operations automation.
-Simulation platforms are the predecessor of the network digital twin, one example of such a simulation platform is network simulator {{NS-3}}, which can be seen as a variant of network digital twin but with low fidelity and lacking for interactive interfaces to the real network.
+Simulation platforms can be considered as a predecessor of the network digital twin, one example of such a simulation platform is network simulator {{NS-3}}, which can be seen as a variant of network digital twin but with low fidelity and lacking for interactive interfaces to the real network.
 Compared with those